-When cover is called for, and when not any old umbrella will do, this Colette original made expressly for the dapper gentleman is worthy of serious consideration.
-Handcrafted in Italy it could be that unique gift for that special someone who has just about everything!
+So when cover is called for, and when not any old umbrella will do, this CDV original handcrafted in Italy expressly for a dapper gentleman is worthy of serious consideration.
+It could also be that unique gift for that special someone!

 About the Designer